-Years ago during a visit to Innsbruck, Austria, I had the pleasure of riding a quaint and antiquated one-hundred year old funicular railway, called the Hungerburgbahn.
+Years ago during a visit to Innsbruck, Austria, I had the pleasure of riding a quaint and antiquated one-hundred-year-old funicular railway, called the Hungerburgbahn.
 A funicular railway is designed to climb steep slopes.
 The old Hungerburgbahn (shown in a photo from the early 1900’s) squeaked, clicked and creaked up the mountain making the ride an adventure in itself.
 The route was a simple straight track that traversed over a bridge spanning the Inn river, then up the mountainside, past the Alpenzoo and beyond to the Hungerburg cable car station.
-The track was less than one kilometer in length, but riding it was like stepping back in time.
+The track was less than one kilometer in length but riding it was like stepping back in time.
 Sadly, this funicular railway was closed in 2005.
 It was replaced in 2007 with a modern, safer and more expedient railway.

-The new Hungerburgbahn is step forward in time.
+The new Hungerburgbahn is stepping forward in time.
 A futuristic building with rounded and sweeping architecture identifies the Congress station to riders.
 This underground station is close to Altstadt (Old Town) Innsbruck, the center of shopping and tourism.
-At the station quiet escalators move passengers below ground to a small waiting area where a polished and modern tram car glides quietly to the boarding area.
+At the station, quiet escalators move passengers below ground to a small waiting area where a polished and modern tram car glides quietly to the boarding area.
 The doors whisper open and people board.
 The doors close with computerized efficiency and the tram hums away down a dark tunnel.
 With a sudden flash the tram bursts into the daylight, making a quick stop at the LÃ¶wenhaus station then crosses an architecturally stylish bridge over the River Inn – treating riders to a postcard view.
 The train disappears into another tunnel and begins a steep ascent up the mountain.
 Individual pods on the tram change their angle, keeping the riders comfortably level, but this action is so silent, so normal that people do not observe that any change in the angle has occurred.
 Now the tram re-emerges into the light, the Alpenzoo station is just ahead.
 To the passengers, the sights and buildings of Innsbruck begin to appear in miniature as the tram climbs higher.
 A stop is made at the Alpenzoo and then just beyond is the terminus of our ride at the Hungerburg station.
-From this station passengers can explore the countryside or catch a gondola to explore the top of the mountain.
+From this station, passengers can explore the countryside or catch a gondola to explore the top of the mountain.
 The Hungerburgbahn travels less than 2 kilometers and climbs 288 meters in elevation in just a few minutes.

-Visitors to Innsbruck will appreciate the close to downtown station and the fast travel time up the mountain – especially if you are traveling with kids or the weather is a concern.
+Visitors to Innsbruck will appreciate the close to the downtown station and the fast travel time up the mountain – especially if you are traveling with kids or the weather is a concern.